SDSURocketProject/Git-Workshop/COMMANDS.md

 git push [-u origin] <branch>	                        # set upstream to origin and push to <branch>.
 Useful for first push on new branch
 ```

+It is good practice to pull before pushing, to avoid conflicts on the remote

 ## git-add

 ```